Compass: Co-Exploration of Mapping and Hardware for Heterogeneous Multi-Chiplet Accelerators Targeting LLM Inference Service Workloads: Abstract

 \section{Abstract}

-Large Language Models (LLMs) impose massive computational demands, driving the need for scalable multi-chiplet accelerators.
-However, existing mapping space exploration efforts for such accelerators primarily focus on traditional CNN/Transformer workloads and fail to adequately support the dynamic behaviors of mixed request types and variable sequence lengths in real-world LLM inference serving.
-To bridge this gap, we first propose a computation execution graph-based mapping encoding scheme that decouples micro-batches and layers, enabling fine-grained execution control on heterogeneous chiplets and flexibly representing various parallelism strategies.
-Second, building upon this scheme, we develop the Compass framework, which integrates an evaluation engine and a genetic algorithm-based mapping generation engine to achieve efficient mapping search.
-Compared to state-of-the-art works, our solution achieves an average EDP reduction of 63.12\%.
+Large language models (LLMs) bring huge computational demands, which makes multi-chiplet accelerators that can integrate large-scale computing resources a powerful solution.
+However, existing design space exploration (DSE) efforts for such accelerators primarily focus on traditional CNN/Transformer workloads and fall short in supporting the highly dynamic behavior of real-world LLM inference services.
+This dynamic nature manifests in two key aspects: 1) Mixed request types: the prefill and decode phases exhibit significantly different computational patterns and are frequently interleaved by modern system-level service schedulers; 2) Variable sequence lengths: the sequence length differences across requests can span several orders of magnitude, rendering padding-based assumptions inefficient.
+Moreover, many prior works assume homogeneous chiplets and overlook the potential beneficial interaction between LLM dynamics and heterogeneous chiplet architectures.
+To bridge this gap, we introduce Compass, a co-exploration framework designed to optimize mapping strategies and hardware design for multi-chiplet accelerators, specifically tailored for dynamic LLM workloads.
+First, we propose a computation execution graph-based mapping encoding scheme that decouples micro-batch and layer dimensions, enabling fine-grained execution control on heterogeneous chiplets and flexibly representing various parallelism strategies.
+Second, based on this scheme, we develop the Compass framework itself, which integrates an evaluation engine, a mapping generation engine based on genetic algorithm, and a hardware sampling engine based on Bayesian optimization, enabling fast and flexible cross-level co-design.
+Compared with the SOTA DSE works Gemini and MOHaM, Compass reduces latency by 63.92\% and energy by 40.32\% on average in various scenarios, with only a 3.11\% increase in monetary cost.
+Furthermore, we combine Compass with cutting-edge inference service scheduling strategies such as Chunked Prefill, demonstrating the mutual influence between scheduling policies and multi-chiplet accelerators.